Airbnb invites you to stay for a spell at the ‘Hocus Pocus’ cottage

-Airbnb and the devilish trio are giving guests a chance to book an enchanting stay at a creaky cottage to celebrate the release of Disney’s “Hocus Pocus 2,” the sequel to the 1993 Halloween cult classic.
+Airbnb and the devilish trio are giving guests a chance to book an enchanting stay at a creaky cottage to celebrate the release of Disney’s “Hocus Pocus 2,” the sequel to the 1993 Halloween cult classic, WXIN reports.

 The home, located in a remote wooded area of Salem, Massachusetts, is a recreation meant to appear as though “it’s been frozen in time for the last 300 years,” according to Airbnb.